Lawyer for man accused of attacking Salman Rushdie says client doesn't want offered plea deal

 “He’s saying, `What have I got to lose?," Barone said after the hearing.

-Judge David Foley instructed Matar to discuss the offer with Barone and to provide an answer at his next appearance, July 2.
+Judge David Foley instructed Matar to discuss the offer with Barone and to provide a definitive answer at his next appearance, on July 2.

+Rushdie, who turns 77 on Wednesday, spent years in hiding after the Ayatollah Khomeini issued a fatwa, or edict, in 1989 calling for his death due to his novel “The Satanic Verses,” which some Muslims consider blasphemous.
+Rushdie slowly began to re-emerge into public life in the late 1990s, and he has traveled freely over the past two decades.

+After the on-stage attack, investigators said they were trying to determine whether Matar, who was born nearly a decade after “The Satanic Verses" came out, acted alone.
+The federal charge that prosecutors are reportedly considering points to the possibility that he did not.